Neural basis of self: Morality

 Morality is an extremely important defining factor for humans.
 It often defines or contributes to people's choices or actions, defining who a person is.
 Making moral decisions, much like other neural processes has a clear biological basis.
 The anterior and medial prefrontal cortex and the superior temporal sulcus are activated when people feel guilt, compassion, or embarrassment.
 Guilt and passion activate the mesolimbic pathway, and indignation and disgust are activated by the amygdala.
 There is clearly a network involved with the ideas of morality.

 Views of self

-In order to explain how a human views him or herself, two different conceptual views of self-perception exist: the individualist and collectivistic views of self.
+In order to explain how a human views themself, two different conceptual views of self-perception exist: the individualist and collectivistic views of self.
 The individualistic view of self involves people's perception of themselves as a stand-alone individual.
 This is thought of as a somewhat permanent perception of oneself that is unaffected by environmental and temporary cues and influences.
 People who view themselves in an individualistic sense describe themselves with personality traits that are permanent descriptions unrelated to particular situations.
 The collectivistic view of self, however, involves people's perception of themselves as members of a group or in a particular situation.
 The view people have of themselves in a collectivistic sense is entirely dependent on the situation they are in and the group with which they are interacting.
 These two ideas of self are also called self-construal styles.